uncled1023/IRCBot/readme.md

 ## Installation - Windows

-1) Download the Release.7z from the latest release and extract the files to a directory of your choice.
+1) Download the Release.7z from the latest release and extract the files to a directory of your choice.<br>
 2) Run IRCBot.exe

 ## Installation - Linux (Alpha)

-1) Install mono and libgdiplus packages.
+1) Install mono and libgdiplus packages.<br>
-1) Download the Release.7z from the latest release and extract the files to a directory of your choice.
+1) Download the Release.7z from the latest release and extract the files to a directory of your choice.<br>
-3) Open a terminal emulator and cd it to the directory with the IRCBot.exe.
+3) Open a terminal emulator and cd it to the directory with the IRCBot.exe.<br>
-4) Type: `mono IRCBot.exe`
+4) Type: `mono IRCBot.exe`<br>
-3) Click Tools>Configuration and configure your bot's settings
+3) Click Tools>Configuration and configure your bot's settings<br>
-4) Select the Server you added from the server list and click Connect, or restart the Bot application.
+4) Select the Server you added from the server list and click Connect, or restart the Bot application.<br>

 * Current Limitations: Does not display any output, some functions may not work, buggy.